X-ray Body Part Classifier – Quick Demo using AI

 Deployment | Local browser via streamlit run |

-- Save the model and class labels
+- Saving the model and class labels

-- Upload an image
+- Upload an X-ray image

-✅ Output
+Output

 xray_bodypart_model.pth